taybenlor/runno/packages/website/src/pages/articles/web-component.md

 ## Run code headlessly

-You can run code headlessly from JS if you want to do your own custom tasks:
+For scenarios where you need to execute code programmatically without embedding a UI, Runno provides a `headlessRunCode` API.
+This is useful for automating tests, grading assignments, or validating user input.

+Here's how that works:

 ```js
 import { headlessRunCode } from "@runno/runtime";
 const result = await headlessRunCode("python", "print('Hello World!')");
 ```

-You could, for example, use this to run tests against the code that a user has written.
 I can see this being really useful for education!

 ## Customise and Compose Runno